Pieter-Uys/-django-vuetify-template-/README.md

 Swapped yarn out for NPM
 ```

+# Future plans

+I am planning to make a docker container of this later on for ease of use.

 ## *Note I am still busy updating it and will make more changes with time (See this as a Aplha version)

 ## Project setup for Vue (NPM Side)